LoddZee/HoverRefs/README.md

 - Image Sizes (Height, Width, File Size)
 - Broken Link Checker
 - Highlight Links (Toggle)
-- Immediately tell if page is set ot no index
+- Check page if "No Index"

 ## Things To Change
 - Redesign the popup so that it's more clean and modular.